Gnumaru/anvil-level-design/README.md

 Select a face and press T to enter Face UV Mode.
 In this mode by default the bottom of the texture will snap to the edge *closest to the mouse cusor*.
 Use WASD to select different texture edges.
 Use Q and E to set FIT modes.

+### Geometry Tools

+## Cube Cut

+Press C in edit mode to enter cube cut mode.

+Click on a face in the 3d view to start drawing the cube; move your mouse and click again to define the rectangular face that will be cut.
+Move your mouse a third time to define the cube; click a third time to make the cut.

+Cube cut avoids N-gons and T-Junctions.

 ### Camera and Viewport Tools

 Hotkeys are intended to be blender default.